John II Komnenos: The Pechenegs destroyed (1122)

 In 1119–1121 John defeated the Seljuq Turks, establishing his control over southwestern Anatolia.
 However, immediately afterwards, in 1122, John quickly transferred his troops to Europe to counter a Pecheneg invasion across the Danube frontier into Paristrion.
-These invaders had been auxiliaries of the Prince of Kiev.
+These invaders had been auxiliaries of Vladimir Monomakh, the Prince of Kiev.
 John surrounded the Pechenegs as they burst into Thrace, tricked them into believing that he would grant them a favourable treaty, and then launched a devastating surprise attack upon their fortified camp.
 The ensuing Battle of Beroia was hard-fought, John was wounded in the leg by an arrow, but by the end of the day the Byzantine army had won a crushing victory.
 The decisive moment of the battle was when John led the Varangian Guard, largely composed of Englishmen, to assault defensive Pecheneg wagon laager, employing their famous axes to hack their way in.
 The battle put an effective end to the Pechenegs as an independent people; many of the captives taken in the conflict were settled as soldier-farmers within the Byzantine frontier.